 The Round Square.
-The central area of the city is a ring with Korpusny garden and a monument of Fame to mark the 100th anniversary of the victory over the Swedes at Poltava.
-According to the legend, at this point, Peter I met with the city’s defenders.
-The area is a popular place for walking.
-Zhovtneva Street.
+The central area of Poltava is a ring with Korpusny garden and the monument marking the 100th anniversary of the victory over the Swedes.

 Later, an earthen fort of Poltava town was constructed there.
 In the 18th century, it stopped the advance of the Swedes for three months until the army of Peter I finally came to the area.
 Sobornaya Square.

 The building of the former Peasants Bank.
-The most elegant building in the city was built in the early 20th century for the Peasants Land Bank which was granting long-term loans to peasants for purchase the land from the nobles.
+The most elegant building in Poltava was built in the early 20th century for the Peasants Land Bank which was granting long-term loans to peasants for the purchase of land from nobles.

-Architect A. Kobelev drafted a building which is now considered one of the best examples of Ukrainian modernism.
-Multicolored mosaic gives to the house especially scenic view.
-The building was damaged in the Second World War, restored in 1948.
+Multicolored mosaic gives the house especially scenic view.
+The building was damaged in the Second World War, it was restored in 1948.
 Oktyabrskaya Street, 39.

 Hotel “Palazzo”.
-The hotel is conveniently located at the intersection of two main streets - Gogol and Pushkin Streets, close to main historical and architectural attractions of the city.
+The hotel is conveniently located at the intersection of two main streets - Gogol and Pushkin streets, close to the main historical and architectural attractions of Poltava.

 Hotel “Alleya Grand”.
-New modern hotel located near the center, close to main historical, entertainment and sporting facilities.
+It is a new modern hotel located near the center, close to the main historical, entertainment and sporting facilities.
 Korpusny garden, a place of recreation of Poltava visitors and residents, is located nearby.

 Hotel “Vivat Province”.
-The recreational complex is located on the outskirts of the city, in the center of the Poltava battle field.
+This recreational complex is located on the outskirts, in the center of the Poltava battlefield.